10 Student Hotspots in Kent

 Africa.
 On your doorstep

 Student loan won’t quite stretch to that African safari you’ve always dreamt of?
-There’s no need to go to the ends of the earth to explore your wild side - Port Lympne Wild Animal Park offers an adventure like no other.
+There’s no need to go to the ends of the earth to explore your wild side - Port Lympne Hotel & Reserve offers an adventure like no other.
 Home to over 760 animals across 90 species, including spectacled bears and Kent’s only giraffe, journey through South America, Asia, and Africa in one day and still make it back to halls by sunset.
 These wild things will make your heart sing!

 Student friendly safari…